Boundary value problems and Hardy spaces for elliptic systems with block structure: Uniqueness in regularity and Dirichlet problems

 In \cite{AE}, we developed a strategy to prove uniqueness for elliptic systems without regularity assumptions and with coefficients not necessarily in block form.
-We streamline the strategy in the case of the block equation $\Le u = 0$ and incorporate new estimates that are specific to that situation in order to obtain uniqueness of solutions in much greater generality.
+We streamline the strategy in the case of the block system $\Le u = 0$ to obtain uniqueness of solutions in much greater generality.